So, you want to reach unchurched people.

 They feel like God is more distant than he needs to be.
 They struggle at work.
 And when they’re incredibly successful, they struggle with thinking there has to be something more.

 When you connect on those issues, you connect with everyone.
 Christian and otherwise.For the most part, Christians and non-Christians struggle with the same things.
 Preach to that.
 Click To Tweet

 If you talk about the current NFL season a lot or title a series after what’s #1 at the box office today, your series has a tiny shelf life.
 It will go stale within weeks or months.

 But let the trends point you to the ongoing issues underneath.

 Every #1 romantic comedy points you to the underlying tensions of love and relationships.
 Angle the series from that perspective and you will always have an audience.

 Just remember if you want your content to stand for years, the more current your content is the more quickly it becomes dated.The more current your content is the more quickly it becomes dated.
 Click To Tweet

 4. Cover only one issue with each message

-Don’t do a 3 point or 30 point message.
-Do a single point message (more on that later this week).
+Don’t do a 3-point or 30-point message.
+Do a single-point message.
 Reduce each week to a single point and make most of your series 3-8 weeks.